Exabyte-io/documentation/docs/jobs/actions/create.md

 # Create Job

-The procedure for creating new Jobs mirrors [the general case](/entities-general/actions/create.md).
-The only difference is that the action has to originate from inside a [**Project**](../projects.md), by clicking on the "Create" button <i class="zmdi zmdi-plus-circle-o zmdi-hc-border"></i> located under its [dedicated page](../ui/projects-page.md).
-Attempting to perform the Create action directly from the main [Jobs Explorer](../ui/explorer.md) results in an error.
+Creating new Jobs follows [the general explanation](/entities-general/actions/create.md).
+The important difference is that **the create action has to originate from inside a [**Project**](../projects.md)**, by clicking on the "Create" button <i class="zmdi zmdi-file-plus zmdi-hc-border"></i> there.
+This is required to properly associate the newly created job with the project.
+When "Create Job" link is used in [left-hand sidebar](/ui/left-sidebar.md) the [default project](../projects.md#default-project)

+> Attempting to perform the Create action directly from the main [Jobs Explorer](../ui/explorer.md) will result in a warning notice.

 This contrasts with other [entity types](/entities-general/overview.md), for which this action has to originate under the main [Explorer Interface](/entities-general/ui/explorer.md) of the entity itself.